zhudotexe/kani/README.md

   <img style="max-width: 800px;" alt="kani" src="docs/_static/lib-comparison_white.png">
 </p>

+We built kani as a more flexible, simple, and robust alternative.
+A good analogy between frameworks would be to say that kani is to LangChain as Flask (or FastAPI) is to Django.

-We built kani to be more flexible, simple, and robust. kani is appropriate for everyone from academic researchers to industry professionals to hobbyists to use without worrying about under-the-hood hacks.
+kani is appropriate for everyone from academic researchers to industry professionals to hobbyists to use without worrying about under-the-hood hacks.

 ## Docs